It is advised to read through this entire doc page before getting started

 First, download the sources from Git repository:

-Or get the development unstable version on the master branch:
+OR get the development unstable version on the master branch:

 Finally, you should have something like this:

-Generate a Makefile with CMake
+Generate a solution (*.sln) with CMake

 If you didn’t do it yet, create a build/ folder respecting directories arrangement.